· Sixth largest producer of chemicals worldwide and third-largest producer in Asia. (by output) .

 o CoE on Sustainable Green Materials at CIPET, Bhubaneswar

 o CoE for Sustainable Polymers at IIT, Guwahati.

-· Under the Chemicals Promotion Development Scheme (CPDS), government provides Grant-in-aid for creation of knowledge products through studies, survey, data bank, promotion materials etc. to facilitate development of the sector.
+· Under the Chemicals Promotion Development Scheme (CPDS), the government provides Grant-in-aid for the creation of knowledge products through studies, surveys, data banks, promotion materials, etc. to facilitate the development of the sector.

 · To strengthen civil and technical infrastructure, research and development capacities and academic and training initiatives, budgetary allocations are made towards CIPET (Central Institute of Plastic Engineering and Technology)

 R&D Incentives for Industry and Private Sponsored Research:

 · A weighted tax deduction is given under section 35 (2AA) of the Income Tax Act.